-Mon.: Morrison, Toni.
+• Morrison, Toni.
 Beloved.
-NY: Alfred A. Knoff, 1987, 74-85. ("Course Reserves.")
+Excerpt.
+NY: Alfred A. Knoff, 1987, 74-85. (in "Files")

-Wed.: Naomi Wolf, "The Racism of Well-meaning White People" and Lisa Page, "High Yellow White Trash"
+• Naomi Wolf, "The Racism of Well-meaning White People" and Lisa Page, "High Yellow White Trash" in Skin Deep: Black and White Women Write about Race.

-Fri.: Discussion continued

-Week 6 - 10/5-9--Required Readings available in Skin Deep: Black and White Women Write about Race
+Please note: Exam #1 opens today and must be submitted in Canvas by Friday, Oct.
+19th by 11:59 pm.
+Impromptus this week

-Mon.: Retha Powers, "Overhand and Underhand" and Marita Golden, "whitegirls"

-Wed.: Joyce Carol Oates, "Negative" and Toni Morrison "Recitatif."

-Fri.: Jewelle Gomez, "Across the Glittering Sea" and Ann Filemyr, "Loving Across the Boundary."
+Retha Powers, "Overhand and Underhand" and Marita Golden, "whitegirls," Joyce Carol Oates, "Negative" and Toni Morrison "Recitatif," Jewelle Gomez, "Across the Glittering Sea" and Ann Filemyr, "Loving Across the Boundary" in Skin Deep: Black and White Women Write about Race.

-Week 7 - 10/12-16--Required Reading: Readings available in Skin Deep.

-Mon.: Beverly Lowry, "What Tina Has to Do with It"

-Wed.: Patricia Browning Griffith, "Legacies and Ghosts"

-Fri.: Susan Straight, "Tulsa, 1921"
+• Beverly Lowry, "What Tina Has to Do with It," Patricia Browning Griffith "Legacies and Ghosts," Susan Straight, "Tulsa, 1921" in Skin Deep: Black and White Women Write about Race.

+Week 8-10/18 Exam #1 "Identity Politics" is due tomorrow, Friday, Oct.
+19th by 11:59 pm Impromptus this week
-Mon.: Alice Walker, "The Revenge of Hanna Kemhuff"

-Wed.: Eudora Welty, "A Worn Path" Fri: Gayle Pemberton, "Hello Stranger"
+• Alice Walker, "The Revenge of Hanna Kemhuff," Eudora Welty "A Worn Path," Gayle Pemberton "Hello Stranger" in Skin Deep: Black and White Women Write about Race.

-Week 9 -- 10/26-30

-Required Group Preparation Sessions:
+Week 9 -- 10/25 Required Group Preparation Sessions:

 This week's class sessions are for the benefit of group panel preparations.
 Please be prepared to work with your group.
 Attendance is mandatory.
 All class members: please read the daily sections of the text as assigned to each group for discussion and preparation grading purposes.
+You may meet face-to-face or via ZOOM.
+If you use Zoom, you must set it up.
+My zoom address will not be available.
 (Note to groups: include your research and analysis of how the text speaks to us today).

-Week 10-11/2-6
+Week 10-11/1

-Mon.: Morrison, Toni.
-"What Black Women Think about Women's Lib," (1971), What Moves at the Margin, 18-30. ("Course Reserves")
+- Morrison, Toni.
+"What Black Women Think about Women's Lib," (1971), What Moves at the Margin, 18-30. (in "Files") - hooks, bell.

-Wed.: hooks, bell.
 "Holding My Sister's Hand," Teaching to Transgress: Education as the Practice of Freedom.
 NY: Routledge, 1994.
-93-110. ("Course Reserves")

-Fri.: Gilliam, Dorothy.
+93-110. (in "Files") - Gilliam, Dorothy.
 "Reaching Across the Feminist Racial Divide," Skin Deep, 258-264.

-Monday: Mane, Rebecca L. Clark.
-"Transmuting Grammars of Whiteness in Third- Wave Feminism: Interrogating

-Postrace Histories, Postmodern Abstraction, and the Proliferation of Difference in Third-Wave Texts," Signs:
+Mane, Rebecca L. Clark.
+"Transmuting Grammars of Whiteness in Third- Wave Feminism: Interrogating Postrace Histories, Postmodern Abstraction, and the Proliferation of Difference in Third-Wave Texts,"

-Journal of Women in Culture & Society.
-38.1 (2012): 71-97. ("Course Reserves")
+Signs: Journal of Women in Culture & Society.
+38.1 (2012): 71-97. (in "Files")